 During the year ended December 31, 2012, the Company entered into a license agreement for certain intellectual property with a third party.
 The non-exclusive, non-sublicenseable third party's license provides the Company access to certain patents specifically for protein detection, and shall be in effect until the expiration of the last licensed patent.
 In consideration for these rights, the Company committed to certain license fees, milestone payments, minimum annual royalties and a mid-single digit royalty.
 The Company is required to make mid-single digit royalty payments on net sales of products and services which utilize the licensed technology.
 The Company must pay the greater of calculated royalties on net sales or an annual minimum royalty of \$50 thousand.
-During the three months ended March 31, 2018 and 2017, the Company recorded royalty expense of less than \$0.1 million and \$0.1 million, respectively, in cost of product revenue on the consolidated statements of operations.
+During the three months ended June 30, 2018 and 2017, and the six months ended June 30, 2018 and 2017, the Company recorded royalty expense of less than \$0.1 million, less than \$0.1 million and \$0.2 million, respectively, in cost of product revenue on the consolidated statements of operations.